fkaduk/kobodeck/README.md

 ## Installation or Upgrade

 To install or upgrade,

 1. obtain the latest `KoboRoot.tgz` either by downloading the binary or compiling it yourself
 1. save the file in the `.kobo` directory of your e-reader
-1. copy and edit the configuration file `.readeckobo.js` in the base directory of your reader
+1. copy and edit the configuration file `.readeckobo.toml` — see [`root/etc/readeckobo.toml`](root/etc/readeckobo.toml) for the full annotated example
-1. optionally test your configuration by running `check_config.go` on your configuration
+1. optionally verify your configuration with `readeckobo --check` before deploying via `readeckobo --check TODO`
+1. store the `.readeckobo.toml` in the root of your kobo device
 1. safely disconnect the reader; it should restart, install readeckobo and remove `KoboRoot.tgz`

 # Usage